-Both Rusetski and Edel interpreted Ordonka’s performance in the context of the Jewish Yishuv in Palestine.
-The first emphasized the longing of the emigrants in Palestine for the concrete mother and other kin and beloved people in the old country.
-The second, Edel, marked the difference between “the new Jew” and the diasporic Jew from “over there”..

-The transnational consumption of the same songs or sketches performed or recorded in Poland acquired new significance in the new land.
-In mandatory Palestine, they evoked family roots overseas, in the old home in their country of origin, changing their meaning and reception.
-That highlighted the discrepancies between the two geographical extremes.
-On the one hand, the consumption of this popular culture reinforced their emotional link to their parental homeland.
-On the otherhand, it also emphasizes unbridgeable geographical, emotional, and social distances.
+Both reviews focused on how Ordonka’s performance was received by former residents of Poland now living in the Jewish Yishuv in Palestine.
+Whereas Rusetski emphasized the longing of the emigrants for their mothers, other relatives, and beloved friends who remained in the old country, Edel highlighted the differences between “the new Jew” and the diasporic Jew from “over there.”
+Not only did live performances in Mandatory Palestine need to adjust to the local audience, but the transnational consumption of the same songs or sketches performed or recorded in Poland acquired new significance in the new land.
+In Mandatory Palestine, they evoked family roots in their homelands, thus transforming both the materials’ meaning and reception.
+On the one hand, the consumption of this popular culture reinforced the listeners’ emotional links to their parental homeland, while, on the other, it emphasized the unbridgeable geographical, emotional, and social distances between old and new.

-Consuming Polish popular culture in Mandatory Palestine, especially in the late interwar years, changed the meaning of cultural assets.
-Another clear example is Polish songs translated into Hebrew, recorded in Poland, and sold in Palestine for consumers of Hebrew culture.
-They were songs in “international” rhythms that suggested a cosmopolitan or metropolitan style.
-ThroughT translation, they acquired new meanings.
-Many Polish interwar music szlagiery were translated into Hebrew, recorded, and sold in the thousands.
-For instance, the Hebrew version of one of the great szlagiers of interwar Poland, the tango Ostatnia niedziela [The Last Sunday], music by Jerzy Petersburski and lyrics by Zenon Friedwald (1935), was lightly Judaized, becoming Ha-Shabat ha-Achronah (The last Saturday).
-Adam Aston performed the song in Polish, and as Ben Levi (the Hebrew translation of his family name: Loewinsohn), he performed the Hebrew version.
-As Ben Levi he also performed the Hebrew version of Odeszłaś, jak sen, (You Left as a Dream), a Polish tango from 1934 with music by Michał Ferszko to lyrics Aleksander Jellin.
-In Polish, the song refers to unrequited love, telling about a lover that left and never came back.
-The Hebrew version from 1935 Beli Ahavah (With no Love) also describes the lover’s leaving.
-However, in Mandate Palestine, the lyrical motives acquired a farewell tone to the loved ones.
-That highlights that even mechanics of textual adaptation responded to local dimensions.
-The Polish and the Hebrew versions of the above songs were recorded in Warsaw by Syrena Records and sold in Poland as well as in Mandate Palestine, showing once and again that Palestine functioned in many aspects as part of the Polish commercialized culture market.
+The consumption of Polish popular culture in Mandatory Palestine, especially in the late interwar years, thus changed the meaning of cultural assets.
+Another clear example can be found in the popular Polish songs —szlagiery—that were translated into Hebrew and recorded in Poland, and sold in the thousands in both Poland and in Palestine to consumers of Hebrew culture.
+The songs had “international” rhythms suggesting a cosmopolitan or metropolitan style, but through translation, they acquired new meanings.
+One example is the Hebrew version of one of the great szlagiers of interwar Poland, the tango “Ostatnia niedziela” (The Last Sunday), composed by Jerzy Petersburski and with lyrics by Zenon Friedwald (1935)—was Judaized, becoming Ha-Shabat ha-Achronah (The Last Saturday).
+Adam Aston performed the song in Polish, and, using the name Ben Levi (the Hebrew translation of his family name Loewinsohn), he performed the Hebrew version.
+As Ben Levi, he also performed the Hebrew version of “Odeszłaś, jak se’n” (You Left as a Dream), a Polish tango from 1934 with music by Michał Ferszko and lyrics by Aleksander Jellin.
+In Polish, the song refers to unrequited love, describing a lover who leaves and never returns.
+The Hebrew version from 1935, “Beli Ahavah” (With No Love), also describes the lover’s leaving, but its lyrics imply a broader farewell to one’s family, friends, and loved ones.
+Thus, both music and text were adapted to fit the local dimensions.
+The Polish and the Hebrew versions of the above songs were recorded in Warsaw by Syrena Records and sold in Poland as well as in Mandatory Palestine, further evidence that Mandatory Palestine was part of an international Polish commercialized culture market.

-Another example of the transnational transference that creates local new meanings is Mieczyslaw Miksne’s Madagaskar, a satirical response to the Polish colonial fantasies about the conquest of the island of Madagascar and the grotesque idea of using it to resettle there Polish Jews.
-The song "Madagascar" (1937) was a hit in Poland in both its Polish and Yiddish versions.
-The Hebrew poet Natan Alterman translated it in Palestine into Hebrew.
-While thet Yiddish version kept the ironic tone of the absurd colonial dream and a Bakhtinian carnivalesque inversion of dominant values; in Hebrew, in Palestine, its political critique was not against Polish colonial fantasies, but about the limitations imposed by the British mandate.
-This kind of “misreading” à la Harold Bloom, is a good example of the acclimation of Poland’s interwar Popular culture to the local conditions.
-Adaptation styles of popular culture forms, considered suitable for exchange, shifted them substantially in the process of transference.
+Another example of a song that acquired new local meanings through transnational transference is Mieczyslaw Miksne’s “Madagaskar,” a satirical response to Polish fantasies about conquering Madagascar and resettling Polish Jews there.
+This 1937 song was a hit in Poland in both its Polish and Yiddish versions, and the Hebrew poet Natan Alterman translated it into Hebrew.
+The Yiddish version retained the ironic tone of the absurd colonial dream and a Bakhtinian carnivalesque inversion of dominant values; in Hebrew, in Palestine, its political critique was aimed not at Polish colonial fantasies but at the restrictions imposed by the British Mandate.
+This kind of “misreading,” à la Harold Bloom, shows how adaptation to a new context substantially shifted forms of popular culture in the process of transferring and adapting Poland’s interwar popular culture to local realities.